by Carol Baxter

 Click HERE to watch a video snippet from this talk (filmed late 2023).

-As the Great Depression grips the globe, celebrity Australian aviatrix Jessie Miller finds herself the world’s most notorious scarlet woman and a central player in a sensational American murder trial.
+As the Great Depression grips the globe, world-famous Australian aviatrix Jessie Miller finds herself the world’s most notorious scarlet woman and a central player in a sensational celebrity murder trial.

 Click HERE to watch a video snippet from this talk (filmed late 2023).